What do I need to do before buying a property at auction?

-Ready to join the ‘bidding war’?
-Keep in mind that an auction isn’t a blind process where you simply pick a property to bid on from a brochure of options.
+Are you ready to join the ‘bidding war’?
+It's essential to remember that an auction isn’t a blind process where you simply pick a property to bid on from a brochure of options.

-Take these steps to make an informed decision:
+Follow these steps before buying an auction property to make an informed decision:

 Do your research

-There are now online platforms, such as Sprift and PropertyData.co.uk, that can provide insights to help you make informed decisions and optimise your bidding strategies.
+There are now online platforms, such as Sprift and PropertyData, that can provide insights to help you optimise your bidding strategies and make an informed decision.

 Carefully study the auction pack

-Before you decide to bid on a property, do your due diligence on any property you're interested in.
+Before you decide to bid on a property, it's crucial you thoroughly check all documents to ensure complete understanding of the purchase.
 Work closely with your conveyancer to uncover as much information as possible about the property's history, condition, and legal status.
 They can review the auction pack, conduct searches, and advise on any hidden covenants or loopholes.

 Buying a property at auction?

-Instruct a conveyancer today and be one step ahead.
+Instruct a conveyancer today and get auction ready.

 Check the terms and conditions